vtex-apps/product-summary/docs/ProductSummaryBrand.md

   }
 ```

-2. Then, add `product-summary-brand` block into your app theme as children of `product-summary.shelf`, as we do in our [Product Summary app](https://github.com/vtex-apps/product-summary/blob/master/store/blocks.json).
+2. Add the `product-summary-brand` block to your store theme as a child of the `product-summary.shelf` block.
+For example:

 ```diff
    "product-summary.shelf": {